divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 1. Generate a random `TaskId`, random authentication tokens, and a VDAF verification key.
-1. Send a `/internal/test/endpoint_for_task` request ({{endpoint-for-task}}) to the leader.
+1. Send a `/internal/test/endpoint_for_task` request ({{endpoint-for-task}}) to the Leader.
-1. Send a `/internal/test/endpoint_for_task` request ({{endpoint-for-task}}) to the helper.
+1. Send a `/internal/test/endpoint_for_task` request ({{endpoint-for-task}}) to the Helper.
-1. Construct aggregator URLs using the above responses.
+1. Construct Aggregator URLs using the above responses.
-1. Send a `/internal/test/add_task` request ({{collector-add-task}}) to the collector. (the collector generates an HPKE key pair as a side-effect)
+1. Send a `/internal/test/add_task` request ({{collector-add-task}}) to the Collector. (the Collector generates an HPKE key pair as a side-effect)
-1. Send a `/internal/test/add_task` request ({{aggregator-add-task}}) to the leader.
+1. Send a `/internal/test/add_task` request ({{aggregator-add-task}}) to the Leader.
-1. Send a `/internal/test/add_task` request ({{aggregator-add-task}}) to the helper.
+1. Send a `/internal/test/add_task` request ({{aggregator-add-task}}) to the Helper.
-1. Send one or more `/internal/test/upload` requests ({{upload}}) to the client.
+1. Send one or more `/internal/test/upload` requests ({{upload}}) to the Client.
-1. Send one or more `/internal/test/collection_start` requests ({{collection-start}}) to the collector. (this provides a handle for use in the next step)
+1. Send one or more `/internal/test/collection_start` requests ({{collection-start}}) to the Collector. (this provides a handle for use in the next step)
-1. Send `/internal/test/collection_poll` requests ({{collection-poll}}) to the collector, polling until each collection is completed. (the collector will provide the calculated aggregate results)
+1. Send `/internal/test/collection_poll` requests ({{collection-poll}}) to the Collector, polling until each collection is completed. (the Collector will provide the calculated aggregate results)
 1. Stop containers.
 1. Copy logs out of each container.